 Medicare Part D risk share settlement - The risk share settlement includes expected payments to be paid to or received from CMS in connection with the pharmacy component of Medicare Advantage, Medicare Part D. This balance is reviewed and monitored by management and adjusted as necessary as experience develops or new information becomes available.
-Such adjustments are netted against the capitation premiums on the statement of comprehensive income.
-At September 30, 2016, Bridgeway recorded an estimated payable of approximately \$289,000 due to CMS for the Medicare Part D reconciliation for calendar year 2016 and a receivable of approximately \$226,000 due from CMS for calendar year 2015 which are included in capitation and supplement receivables.
+Such adjustments are netted against the capitation premiums on the statements of comprehensive (loss) income.
+At September 30, 2017, Bridgeway recorded an estimated receivable of approximately \$391,000 due from CMS for the Medicare Part D reconciliation for calendar year 2017 and a payable of approximately \$94,000 due to CMS for calendar year 2016 which are included in capitation and supplement receivables.
+For the year ended September 30, 2016, Bridgeway recorded an estimated payable of approximately \$289,000 due to CMS for the Medicare Part D reconciliation for calendar year 2016 and a receivable of approximately \$289,000 due to CMS for the Medicare Part D reconciliation for calendar year 2016 and a receivable of approximately \$289,000 due to CMS for the Medicare Part D reconciliation for calendar year 2016 and a receivable of approximately \$226,000 due from CMS for the Medicare Part D reconciliation for calendar year 2016 and a receivable of approximately \$226,000 due from CMS for the Medicare Part D reconciliation for calendar year 2016 and a receivable of approximately \$226,000 due from CMS for the Medicare Part D reconciliation for calendar year 2016 and a receivable of approximately \$226,000 due from CMS for calendar year 2015 which are included in capitation and supplement receivables.